-Chronic recipients of plasma products are at risk of infection from blood-borne pathogens as a result of the inevitable exposure to agents that will contaminate a plasma pool made of thousands of donors.
-This risk will depend on the extent to which the infectious agent will be found in the plasma pool - its prevalence in the donor population.
+5Angiolillo, A.L.
+(2002), Comparison of Different IGIV Preparations in the Normalization of Platelet Counts in ITP, Poster session presented at the 44th American Society of Hematology Annual Meeting, Philadelphia, PA which the infectious agent will be found in the plasma pool - its prevalence in the donor population.
 This will be decreased by testing plasma donations for the agent but is unlikely to be fully removed in this way, as tests have limited sensitivity and are not always able to detect the early phase of an infection (the "window period").